-Make the incision posteriorly and deepen it, taking care to aggressively retract anteriorly.
+First, make the incision posteriorly and deepen it, taking care to aggressively retract anteriorly.
 This allows better visualization of the medial aspect of the aponeurosis and the thin peritenon.
-Proceed to incise the thin peritenon and then insert the blunt dissector to create a channel just superficial to the aponeurosis.
-Then insert the trocar and cannula.
+After that, proceed to incise the thin peritenon.
+Next, insert the blunt dissector to create a channel just superficial to the aponeurosis.
+Finally, insert the trocar and cannula.

 At this point, insert a slotted obturator with lateral orientation.
 To visualize the gastrocnemius aponeurosis, orient the slotted aspect of the cannula anteriorly.
 Insert an endoscopic camera into the cannula to visualize the gastrocnemius complex.
 While plantarflexing and dorsiflexing the ankle, the gastrocnemius complex fibers are plainly visible.
-At this point, some surgeons rotate the cannula 180 degrees to visualize the sural nerve and then rotate back to 180 degrees to release the fibers of the gastrocnemius.
+After that, some surgeons rotate the cannula 180 degrees to visualize the sural nerve and then rotate back to 180 degrees to release the fibers of the gastrocnemius.

-Using the EPF Uniportal Endoscopic Plantar Fascia Release (Wright Medical), affix a blade to the end of the endoscopic camera and introduce the blade into the cannula.
-While dorsiflexing the ankle, release the longitudinal bands of the intramuscular septum.
-It is important to ensure that the blade is not violating the underlying muscle tissue.
+Using the EPF Uniportal Endoscopic Plantar Fascia Release (Wright Medical), affix a blade to the end of the endoscopic camera.
+After that, introduce the blade into the cannula.
+Subsequently, while dorsiflexing the ankle, release the longitudinal bands of the intramuscular septum.
+Above all, it is important to ensure that the blade is not violating the underlying muscle tissue.

 Once you have released the longitudinal bands of the intramuscular septum, remove the instrumentation from the patient.
-Inspect the medial portion of the surgical site for any medial fibers that are still intact.
-If any fibers are still present, transect them per your choice of methods.
+Subsequently, inspect the medial portion of the surgical site for any medial fibers that are still intact.
+Meanwhile, if any fibers are still present, transect them per your choice of methods.
 Often one retracts the anterior tissues inferiorly in an aggressive fashion in order to release all of the medial fibers, which may be the most important part of the procedure.
-DiDomenico showed that most of the release comes from the medial fibers.8
+To clarify, DiDomenico showed that most of the release comes from the medial fibers.8

 Further Insights On Surgical Solutions

 Would there be any benefit of using platelet-rich plasma (PRP) with the gastroc recession?
-Platelet rich plasma has gained notoriety in sports medicine for its use on prominent athletes.
-Some clinicians have been utilizing the powerful treatment for over 10 years.
+For instance, platelet-rich plasma has gained notoriety in sports medicine for its use on prominent athletes.
+Some clinicians have been utilizing this powerful treatment for over 10 years.
 The procedure originated with veterinarians who used the treatment on horses.
-At this point, there have not been enough large scale, controlled clinical trials to prove the safety and efficiency of PRP.
-The authors of one study called PRP “promising, but not a proven treatment option.”11
+At this point, there has not been enough large scale, controlled clinical trials to prove the safety and efficiency of PRP.
+In short, the authors of one study called PRP “promising, but not a proven treatment option.”11

 A simplified definition of PRP would be a concentration of plasma that one harvests from the patient and injects into the area of concern.
 The PRP contains high concentrations of growth factors.
 The hypothesis is that these growth factors speed up the healing process.
-As evidence continues to amass on the effectiveness of PRP, each clinician needs to make his or her own decision on its use.
-Even though the success of PRP is still questionable, the risks associated with using it are minimal.
+Therefore, as evidence continues to amass on the effectiveness of PRP, each clinician needs to make his or her own decision on its use.
+Further, even though the success of PRP is still questionable, the risks associated with using it are minimal.

 In our practice, we look for a surgical solution that will resolve the symptoms.
 Our baseline surgical treatment is to perform the endoscopic gastrocnemius recession in isolation.
-We consider gastroc recession as a primary procedure instead of an ancillary one.
-We resist the temptation to perform a plantar fascia release.
+Therefore, we consider gastroc recession as a primary procedure instead of an ancillary one.
+Certainly, we resist the temptation to perform a plantar fascia release.

 Our criterion for determining whether to perform the endoscopic plantar fasciotomy is contracture of the plantar fascia, which is most often present in a high arched foot type.
-An alternative to consider would be utilization of PRP at the site of the plantar fasciosis.
-When we perform it on the appropriate patient, we have found the endoscopic gastroc recession/platelet-rich plasma combination to be very successful.
+However, an alternative to consider would be the utilization of PRP at the site of the plantar fasciosis.
+In short, when we perform it on the appropriate patient, we have found the endoscopic gastroc recession/platelet-rich plasma combination to be very successful.

 One could utilize the same protocol for insertional Achilles tendinopathy, starting with endoscopic gastroc recession and PRP.
-If symptoms persist, then perform your preferred procedure such as detaching or reattaching the Achilles tendon.
+However, if symptoms persist, then perform your preferred procedure such as detaching or reattaching the Achilles tendon.

-The reality is that the causes of heel pain may not be clear-cut but they may in fact be multifactorial.
-Traction of the Achilles tendon could contribute to plantar fasciitis in one foot type and cause tarsal tunnel syndrome in another (i.e. flexible flatfoot).
+The reality is that the causes of heel pain may not be clear-cut.
+However, they may be multifactorial.
+Further, traction of the Achilles tendon could contribute to plantar fasciitis in one foot type and cause tarsal tunnel syndrome in another (i.e. flexible flatfoot).

 Another possible complication of a gastroc recession is long-term muscle weakness.
-Is this weakness real or just perceived?
+However, is this weakness real or just perceived?
 Is it a short-term or permanent consequence of the procedure?
-A study by Sammarco and colleagues looked at patients who underwent a gastroc recession and they followed the patients for two years assessing their plantarflexory strength.12 Strength testing showed an increase over an 18-month period to 82 percent strength relative to the non-operative contralateral side.
+A study by Sammarco and colleagues looked at patients who underwent a gastroc recession and they followed the patients for two years assessing their plantarflexory strength.12 In summary, strength testing showed an increase over an 18-month period to 82 percent strength relative to the non-operative contralateral side.
 The weakening of the gastroc muscle following a recession is present.
 However, the decrease in strength is not a significant amount.
-The weakness the patient observes (if any) will largely vary depending on the activity level.
-As would be expected, a high-level athlete is more likely to notice the approximate 20 percent decrease in strength.
+In short, the weakness the patient observes (if any) will largely vary depending on the activity level.
+For instance, a high-level athlete is more likely to notice the approximate 20 percent decrease in strength.

 If the weakness persists and is problematic for the patient, then one should have the patient undergo a very specific physical therapy regimen.
-The majority of the time in physical therapy should focus on combining resistive exercises with balance and proprioception drills that isolate the soleus and gastroc individually as well as combining the lower leg as a whole function unit.
+The majority of the time in physical therapy should focus on combining resistive exercises with balance.
+In addition, use proprioception drills that isolate the soleus and gastroc individually as well as combining the lower leg as a whole function unit.